alvinllobrera/wise-log-aws/README.md

 # WiseAppender - Logback AWS CloudWatch Appender

-WiseAppender is SLF4J appender that writes directly into AWS CloudWatch using AWS SDK and CloudWatch API.
+WiseAppender is Logback appender that writes directly into AWS CloudWatch using AWS SDK and CloudWatch API.

 The library includes `LayoutEngineJson` that writes logging events in a structured way, as a JSON object.
 Logs can be browsed and filtered directly from the CloudWatch console.